 HOAs may also be subject to certain state laws such as:

-In some instances, you can also obtain certain records online by using the Arizona Corporation Commission Entity Search, such as an HOA’s name, status, approval date, and annual reports.
+In some instances, one can also obtain certain records online by using the Arizona Corporation Commission Entity Search, such as an HOA’s name, status, approval date, and annual reports.

 HOA Powers in Arizona.